How Cuba Protests Reveal Biden's Political Challenges In South Florida

 "We should make clear nothing [from Trump-era policies] is going to change," Rubio said Monday on the Senate floor.
 "There's not going to be any sanctions changed as a result of this — on the contrary.
 I hope the Biden administration will now announce they have finished their review of Cuba policy and everything that's in place will stay in place."

 After signaling on the campaign trail that he would reverse Trump policies that he said had harmed the Cuban people, Biden has yet to follow through on those promises.
-That's in contrast to many other moves Biden's taken to reverse Trump policies.
+That's in contrast to many other moves Biden has taken to reverse Trump policies.

 The Biden administration has been reviewing its approach to Cuba, but White House press secretary Jen Psaki said the administration was continuing to assess the protests to see where the administration could be most helpful.